What I Should Know

 If I am a student with a disability, will Disability Support Services seek me out to provide services like my counselors did in high school?

-In college, students with disabilities are covered under Section 504 of the Rehabilitation Act and under the Americans with Disabilities Act.
-IDEA no longer applies.
-Since this is the case, the legal obligations change.
+In college, students with disabilities are covered under Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA).
+IDEA no longer applies at the postsecondary level, and because of this, the legal obligations shift.
 There is no special education in college.
-Under IDEA, it is the responsibility of the schools to provide services and seek out students with disabilities.
-Colleges do not have to seek out students with disabilities.
-It is the student’s responsibility to seek out services through Disability Support Services.
+Under IDEA, K-12 schools are responsible for identifying students with disabilities and providing services.
+Colleges, however, are not required to seek out students with disabilities.
+It is the student’s responsibility to request services through Disability Support Services.

-What role do my parents play in the process?
+What role do my parents/guardian play in the process?

 Students who are 18 years old or older are legally recognized as adults.
 In this case, the student is responsible for their own accommodation requests and disability-related decisions.
 However, students are encouraged to have an open dialogue with their parents.
 Parents can be a wonderful source of support.

 I suspect I have a learning disability.
-Can Counseling & Disability Services conduct the assessment to provide a diagnosis?
+Can Disability Support Services conduct the assessment to provide a diagnosis?

 Colleges are not required to conduct or provide testing.
 The student is responsible for providing documentation, and any additional testing, if necessary.
 However, we do provide referral information.